stacksjs/stacks/README.md

-buddy deploy # select a specific deployment (follow CLI prompts) buddy deploy:docs # deploys docs to AWS (or other configured provider) buddy deploy:functions # deploys functions to AWS (or other configured provider) buddy deploy:pages # deploys pages to AWS (or other configured provider) buddy deploy:all # deploys all your code
+buddy deploy # select a specific deployment (follow CLI prompts) buddy deploy:docs # deploys docs to AWS (or other configured provider) buddy deploy:functions # deploys functions to AWS (or other configured provider) buddy deploy:views # deploys views to AWS (or other configured provider) buddy deploy:all # deploys all your code

 # select the example to run (follow CLI prompts)